A Different Way of Seeing Autism- a book review

 “Engage them; try to communicate”

 Not all autistic people are verbal; but they all communicate in some way.
-We just need to understand how and work with that
+We just need to understand how and work with that.

 “Give choices”

-“Treat respectfully, with empathy and sensitivity”
+“Treat respectfully, with empathy and sensitivity.”

 “Meltdowns are a common occurrence with autism but are not “temper tantrums”.
 They usually reflect a need or want that isn’t being met, or a situation that is overwhelming or too stimulating.
-We try to adjust the circumstances to his feelings, not force him into something that is uncomfortable for him.

 “Humor”